Deep Dive Podcast: Bullying in schools - What's behind some of this brutal behaviour?

 Bullying is a complex issue, involving parents, victims, perpetrators and peers who act as bystanders, say experts on this episode of the Deep Dive podcast.

 In a recent viral video, a Qihua primary school student was seen being repeatedly attacked.
-The case is under police investigation but is bullying getting worse in Singapore?
+Is bullying getting worse in Singapore?
 What are the causes and why are perpetrators filming their deeds?

-Steven Chia and Crispina Robert speak to Dr Cheung Hoi Shan, assistant professor at the National Institute of Education, MOE master school counsellor Sean Ng and Beyond the Label ambassador Cindy Chu.
+Steven Chia and Crispina Robert speak to Dr Cheung Hoi Shan, assistant professor at the National Institute of Education, MOE master school counsellor Sean Ng and Beyond the Label ambassador Cindy Chu to understand the complex issue of bullying.

 Here's an excerpt from the conversation:

-Would the underlying causes of bullying be any different?
+Are the underlying causes of bullying different?
 Have they evolved over time?
 Why do people bully in the first place?

 From a counseling perspective, we often look at both the presenting issue ... and more importantly, the underlying issues - what is perpetuating the behaviour.
 And we do know that bullying on its own is complex.
 For every single student that we see and support for bullying incidents, the reasons can be multiple.